A SHORT SUMMARY OF KING OLAV’S LIFE

 I suggest to you, the reader that you save the chart images, so it will be easier for you to look at them as we proceed.

-Picture no. 1: King Olav’s radix chart with bounds in the middle wheel and decans in the outer wheel
+Picture no. 1: King Olav’s radix chart with bounds and 12th parts outside the wheel.

 Having Mars ruling the bounds of two important factors we notice him conjunct the MC, with North Node which is highly proper for a leader and a man with great military skills.